 Back in the day there were "history teachers" in the public schools who actually taught the details of things like our War Between the States.
 That got thrown out somehow.
 I'm sure it was replaced by something more important, like the wonders of being transgender or something.

-Erecting [statues to Confederate figures] amounted to power moves by white people who felt threatened.
+Erecting [statues to Confederate figures] amounted to power moves

 That's your theory.
 Others believe they were honoring men who fought nobly for a cause--not slavery, but the right of states to secede from the Union.
 You and your comrades demand that your theory prevail, to the point that you're not only perfectly willing to pull down the statues you don't like, but you scream that this is the only right thing to do.
 And that if anyone should have the temerity to disagree with you, the ONLY possible reason must be that they're racist.
 Interesting.